hinto-janai/malvarma/src/cold_wallet/create_the_cold_wallet.md

 Optionally create a wallet password.

-Depending on your [threat model](https://en.wikipedia.org/wiki/Threat_model), a password may not be necessary as this computer will be offline forever.
+Depending on your [threat model](https://en.wikipedia.org/wiki/Threat_model), a password may not be necessary as this device will be offline forever.
 The likelihood of you losing this password may be higher than a successful attack occurring to an air-gapped machine.

 ![image](../img/create_the_cold_wallet_6.jpg)